jeyaseelans86/waybackparser/README.md

 Tool To Get URLs of the given Domain from archive.org and sort the URLS according to their Extensions

-#Usage
+# Usage

-python waybackparser.py <domain>
+python waybackparse.py <domain>

-#Eg:
+# Eg:

-python waybackparser.py vulnweb.com
+python waybackparse.py vulnweb.com
-python waybackparser.py bugcrowd.com
+python waybackparse.py bugcrowd.com

-#Requirements
+# Requirements

 To Install All the Dependencies use the command